-Meet the Making Smoking History Coordinator passionate about reducing LGBT health inequalities
+Meet the Making Smoking History Project Manager passionate about reducing LGBT health inequalities

 We spoke to Tom Chew to find out more about his role in helping LGBT smokers to quit.